jasonguyen7/Final-Project/README.md

 Game Instructions:

+Choose Player 2 type: Type single for single player and multiplayer for 2 players.

-Press X key anytime to stop the game.
+Push P key anytime to stop the game.
-Move the paddles up and down using the push buttons.
+Move the paddles up and down using the push buttons or (W/S and Up/Down).
 Prevent the ball from passing the paddle.
 Try to make the ball miss the oppenent's paddle to score.
 Have Fun!